 The four nominees proposed for election by the holders of the Company's Class A Common Stock have agreed to continue to serve as directors, and will be elected since three of them (Messrs.
 Berman, Polak and David Edell) own, in aggregate, more than 95% of the outstanding shares of Class A Common Stock, and they have nominated themselves and the fourth Class A director and nominee (Mr. Stanley Kreitman).
 Thus, no vote or proxy is solicited in respect of the Class A nominees.
 (Mr. Kreitman does not own any Company Stock.
-The stock ownership of each of the other Class A nominees is presented above, under "Share Ownership of Directors, Officers and 5% Owners.")
+The stock ownership of each of the other Class A Nominees is presented above, under "Share Ownership of Directors, Officers and 5% Owners.")

-David Edell, age 65, is President and Chief Executive Officer.
+David Edell, age 66, is President and Chief Executive Officer.
 Prior to his association with the Company he was a marketing and financial consultant; and, by 1983, he had extensive experience in the health and beauty aids field as an executive director and/or officer of Hazel Bishop, Lanolin Plus and Vitamin Corporation of America.

-Ira W. Berman, age 65, is the Company's Executive Vice President and Corporate Secretary.
+Ira W. Berman, age 66, is the Company's Executive Vice President and Corporate Secretary.
 He is also Chairman of the Board of Directors.
 Mr. Berman is an attorney who has been engaged in the practice of law since 1955.
 He received a Bachelor of Arts Degree (1953) and Bachelor of Laws Degree (1955) from Cornell University, and is a member of the American Bar Association.

-Jack Polak, age 84, has been a private investment consultant since April 1982, and holds a tax consultant certification in The Netherlands.
-Mr. Polak is a director and Vice President of New York Offices, Inc., Chicago Offices, Inc. and Atlanta Offices, Inc. (each a private company engaged in subleasing and providing office services).
+Jack Polak, age 85, has been a private investment consultant since April 1982, and holds a tax consultant certification in The Netherlands.
 From 1977 until 1995, he was a director of Petrominerals Corporation, a public company engaged in oil and gas production, located in Tustin, California.
-From August 1993 until February 1995, he was a director of Convergent Solutions, Inc. Since February 1995 (upon a merger involving Convergent Solutions), he has been a director of K.T.I.
+From August 1993 until

+February 1995, he was a director of Convergent Solutions, Inc. Since February 1995 (upon a merger involving Convergent Solutions), he has been a director of K.T.I.
 Industries, Inc. of Guttenberg, NJ, and a member of its Board's Audit and Compensation Committee.
-Convergent Solutions was, and K.T.I. is, a public company engaged in the waste-to-energy business.
+K.T.I. is a public company engaged in the waste-to-energy business.

-Stanley Kreitman, age 65, has been Vice Chairman of the Board of Manhattan Associates, an equity- investment firm, since 1994.
+Stanley Kreitman, age 66, has been Vice Chairman of the Board of Manhattan Associates, an equity-investment firm, since 1994.
 He is also a director of Medallion Financial Corp., an SBIC.
 Mr. Kreitman has been Chairman of the Board of Trustees of The New York Institute of Technology since 1989, and of Crime-Stoppers of Nassau County (NY), since 1994.
-He is also a director and/or executive committee member of the following organizations: The New York City Board of Corrections, The New York City Police Foundation, St. Barnabas Hospital, The New York College of Osteopathic Medicine, and The Police Athletic League.
+He is also a director and/or executive committee member of the following organizations: The New York City Board of Corrections, The New York City Police Foundation, St. Barnabas

+Hospital, The New York College of Osteopathic Medicine, and The Police Athletic League.
 From 1975 until 1993, he was President of United States Banknote Corporation, a security printer.